 It is completely in your hands, which fonts and font styles are used and which sentence or characters are printed.
 For example, it is possible to select all font types coming into consideration for your document depending on the preview and to print the text that should be used in your document in exactly those fonts in order to compare them.

 Of course, it is also possible to print some characters or a sentence and the name of the font of all fonts available to be able to select the next fitting font directly from paper.

-Of course, you can use any Unicode character in your output that you want to view in the fonts.
+You can use placeholders and of course, you can use any Unicode character in your output that you want to view in the fonts.
 Thus, the tool can also be used for checking whether some characters are available in a font or not and to show how these characters look like.
 This is important, because not every font contains all available Unicode character (see this page).

 A list of all supported font file formats as well as the export formats, can be found on the page formats.

 The tool can be downloaded for free on this page.